How to Make a Fish Trap Out of a Bottle

 I have a deep bucket which I use to keep the fish in and this I keep in the shade.
 Several times throughout the day, I empty this and put the fish into the freezer.
 There are a couple of items you should be aware of regarding using this method.

 - The fish need oxygen and if they are left too long in a bucket the oxygen will soon become depleted.
 You'll know this is the case if you see them gasping for air on the surface.
-Don't let this happen, although they are going to be killed, you don't need to have them suffer.
+Don't let this happen, although they are going to be killed, you don't need to make them suffer.

 - Don't fill the bucket more than half full with water.
 Some fish jump and can propel themselves up and out of a bucket and wiggle their way back to the body of water.
 I learned this the hard way.
-I had caught two bottlefuls of fish and when I went back to check half of them were missing.
+I had caught about 40 fish and when I went back to check half of them were missing.
 Their jumping skills will also be evident when you are getting them out of the bucket.

 - I put a colander in our outside sink and pour the bucket of fish into it.
-It is a good idea to use the sink strainer plug as an extra security measure as you don't want any small fish to get stuck in the plughole.
+It is a good idea to use the sink strainer as an extra security measure as you don't want any small fish to get stuck in the plughole.